TommySteed3/Git_Demo/README.md

-# Commands for submitting TEA code changes to approval for moving to production
+# Git for TEA
+Use the following commands to submit your changes for approval to move into production.

 1. git clone
 2. git checkout -b dev
 3. git add -all